The Churches of Britain and Ireland

 Hebron Evangelical Church, Botchergate.
 NY 404 554. © Steve Bulman.

 Kingdom Hall of Jehovah's Witnesses (2002) on Pasture Walk, Durranhill.
 According to the Carlisle Encyclopedia, the J.W.'s previously had (so far unidentified) premises in Harraby (mentioned for 1966 - and for which see the Seventh Day Adventist entry below) and on Fisher Street (1971).
 Can you advise where either of these were?
 NY 427 551. © Steve Bulman (2016).

 A former church revealed through Denis Perriam's excellent "History Man" column of the Cumberland News is the former Lord Street Reading Room.
 Built in 1851 on the corner of Lord Street and Lancaster Street, it had become a Mission Room by 1913, and appears to have been connected with Christ Church (for which, see above).
 In 1950 it became a warehouse, and today it is in industrial use. © Steve Bulman (2017).

 The former Methodist Central Hall (1922-3) on Fisher Street closed in late 2005.
 NY 399 562. © Steve Bulman (2018).
 Some interior views are available here.
 A plaque records the preaching of John Wesley in 1788 and 1790.
 As the Central Hall long post-dates Wesley, I'm unsure whether this refers to the previous church which stood on the same site, or to the earlier church which stood further north along Fisher Street, where "The Brickyard" now stands.
 There's a small piece of sandstone wall visible in the narrow gap to the left of the Brickyard - could this be a fragment of the old church?
 NY 398 561.
 Both © Steve Bulman (2011).
 Proposals for the Central Hall include a theatre.
-Since the closure, the congregation meets in the ancient Tithe Barn on West Walls. ca. NY 399 558.
-Both © Steve Bulman.
+Since the closure, the congregation has met in the ancient Tithe Barn on West Walls. ca. NY 399 558. © Steve Bulman.
 Grade II listed (church).
 Grade I listed (Tithe Barn).